 The unique characteristic feature of Transient liquid phase (TLP) bonding is that the liquid bond interface solidifies by diffusion but not by cooling below a melting point compared to eutectic bonding.
 This enables low process temperatures while providing much higher remelt temperature after joining the wafers.
 In particular, the interlayer is a low melting point material that moves into the lattice and grain boundaries of the high melting point parent materials, thereby forming an inter-metallic layer.
 In TLP, it is important to select a suitable interlayer based on the flow characteristics, stability and wettability in order to form a composition that provides faster diffusion characteristics and high reliability.
 Compared to other bonding technologies, TLP is an advanced type of solder bonding method that can form hermetic sealing at lower temperatures.
 It is ideal for MEMS vacuum packaging, as the process can be performed at low temperatures compatible with CMOS standards and the resulting bonded devices can withstand harsh environments with high temperatures.

-Visit our booth #C1311 at SEMICON EUROPA 2024 & listen to our talks:
+Visit our Booth #2 & listen to our talk

 Wednesday, Dec 04, 2024